0

 Developmental Screening and Referral

-While screening rates in Colorado are among the top three nationally and are higher than the national average (49.9% v.
-31.1%, respectively), early intervention and preschool special education data show that only five percent of Colorado children ages 0-5 are currently receiving developmental services.
-Colorado currently lacks the ability to track, in aggregate, critical interim measures between screening and services, such as the percent of children who receive and do not pass the screen, as well as the percent who are referred for further assessment based on the screening results.
+While screening rates in Colorado are among the top three nationally and higher than the national average (49.9% vs. 31.1%, respectively), early intervention and preschool special education data indicate that only five percent of Colorado children aged 0-5 are currently receiving developmental services.
+Colorado cannot currently track, in aggregate, critical interim measures between screening and services, such as the percentage of children who receive and do not pass the screen, as well as the percentage who are referred for further assessment based on the screening results

 Information for families

-• Assuring Better Child Health and Development (ABCD) - A statewide nonprofit focused on improving the lives of Colorado children through early identification of developmental needs and the state program lead for Healthy Steps, which is the only program of its kind that places a child development specialist within a pediatric primary care team.
+Assuring Better Child Health and Development is a statewide nonprofit focused on improving the lives of Colorado children through early identification of developmental needs and is the state program lead for Healthy Steps, which is the only program of its kind that places a child development specialist within a pediatric primary care team.

-• Child Find for Children Birth to Age 5 - Child Find is part of Colorado's system for identifying children suspected of having a delay in development.
-If a young child is not meeting typical developmental milestones, or someone is concerned about the child’s growth or learning, child find teams will evaluate how the child plays, learns, speaks, behaves and moves.
+Child Find is part of Colorado's system for identifying children who are suspected of having a developmental delay.
+If a young child is not meeting typical developmental milestones, or if someone is concerned about the child’s growth or learning, Child Find teams will evaluate how the child plays, learns, speaks, behaves, and moves.
 The purpose of the evaluation is to determine if there is a significant delay or if there is a need for early intervention or special education services.
 Evaluations conducted by Child Find teams are at no cost to parents.

-• Early Intervention Colorado for Infants, Toddlers &, Families - A program that provides supports and services to children with developmental delays or disabilities and their families from birth until the child’s third birthday.
+The Early Intervention Colorado for Infants and Toddlers with Developmental Delays provides support and services to children with developmental delays or disabilities and their families from birth until the child’s third birthday.
 Early Intervention Colorado can help families learn ways to support and promote their child’s development within their everyday routines and activities.